Resolving the interstellar medium in the nuclear region of two z=5.78 quasar host galaxies with ALMA: Observations

 The data were calibrated using the pipeline of the Common Astronomy Software Application (CASA) Version 4.3.1.
-We then combined the data with that obtained from previous ALMA Cycle 0 observations \citep{wang13}.
-The ALMA Cycle 0 data alone has a lower angular resolution of 0.6$''$-0.7$''$.
-We combine the Cycle 0 and Cycle 1 data to better sample the uv plane at different scale.
+We then combined the data with that obtained from previous ALMA Cycle 0 observations (Program ID: 2011.0.00206.S, \citealp{wang13}).
+The ALMA Cycle 0 data alone has a lower angular resolution of 0.6$''$-0.7$''$, and 1$\sigma$ rms sensitivities of 0.35 mJy $\rm beam^{-1}$ for SDSS J0129-0035 and 0.65 mJy $\rm beam^{-1}$ for SDSS J1044-0125 in each 67 $\rm km\,s^{-1}$ channel \citep{wang13}.
+By including the Cycle 0 data, we could better sample the uv plane at different scale and improve the sensitivity at short uv-distance.
 As the Cycle 0 data were calibrated using a much earlier version of CASA, we corrected the weights before combining with the Cycle 1 data\footnote{https://casaguides.nrao.edu/index.php/DataWeightsAndCombination}.
 We checked the amplitudes of visibility data from the two observations at overlapping uv-distance, and the flux scales are consistent with each other within the calibration uncertainties.
 We averaged, in the visibility domain, the emission in line-free channels to form a 'pseudo' continuum dataset which we then subtracted from the uv-data to obtain a line-only dataset.
 We made the continuum image with the data from three line-free spectral windows and made the line image cubes with the continuum-subtracted visibility dataset.
 The images were cleaned using the CLEAN task in CASA using robust=0.5 for weighting.
 The typical rms noise is 0.20 mJy $\rm beam^{-1}$ per 17 $\rm km\,s^{-1}$ channel for the final image cube of SDSS J0129$-$0035, and 0.36 mJy $\rm beam^{-1}$ per 17 $\rm km\,s^{-1}$ channel for SDSS J1044$-$0125.
 The rms noise of the continuum is 21$\rm \mu Jy\,beam^{-1}$ for SDSS J0129$-$0035, and 40$\rm \mu Jy\,beam^{-1}$ for SDSS J1044$-$0125.
-The [C II] emission is detected with a peak signal-to-noise ratio (SNR) of 23.5 in SDSS J0129$-$0035 and SNR=8.4 in SDSS J1044$-$0125.
-The continuum SNRs are 80 for SDSS J0129$-$0035 and 47.5 for SDSS J1044$-$0125 (see details below).